-Two new characters are introduced into my ‘Empire on the edge of history’ in the novella Oraiáphon and the novel Empire’s Reckoning (now, in 2022, published together under one title, Empire’s Bard): Decanius, the Procurator from Casil, and Livius, the Governor.
+Two new characters were introduced into my ‘Empire on the edge of history’ in the novella Oraiáphon and the novel Empire’s Reckoning (now published together under one title, Empire’s Bard): Decanius, the Procurator from Casil, and Livius, the Governor.
 Who are these characters, and what exactly do they do?

 A Procurator in the Roman Empire was the man in charge of the finances of a Roman province.
 He worked beside the Governor but was not subordinate to him, and his responsibilities included tax collection, rents on land belonging to imperial estates, pay to the military and other public servants, and the management of mines.
 You can see how this might be a position that allowed for enriching yourself, and your friends, and also could make the office-holder extremely unpopular among the residents of the province.
 Are tax-collectors ever admired?

 Decanius arrives first, because the army must be paid, and tariffs and taxes are going to be collected as soon as possible.
 He’s an accountant through and through, counting and measuring everything, and he has no interest in the people of Lena’s land, or their laws and traditions.
 His name derives from Cato (or Catus) Decianus, the Procurator of Britannia at the time of Boudicca’s fight for freedom from Roman rule.
 Dio, writing a hundred years and more later, suggests that heavy taxation was behind the rebellion, and it would have been Decianus who was responsible for that.
 So with a little tweaking, the historic, hated Decianus becomes the fictional, hated Decanius.